 Ellen Concepcion – Executive Director

-Ellen is the co-founder and President of New Leaf Collaborative and oversees the Community Science Workshop Program.
-She also teaches 7th & 8th grade science at Mare Island Technology Academy.
+Ellen is the co-founder and Executive Director of New Leaf Collaborative and and is also an instructor for NLC’s Community Science Workshop Program.
+She holds a clear California teaching credential in Geosciences and has over 8 years of middle school classroom teaching experience in Vallejo and Crockett.
 Through New Leaf Collaborative’s programs, Ellen hopes to inspire youth to learn, act and think creatively, confidently and responsibly and to introduce them to career options that lead to sustainable prosperity.
-She also strives to eradicate single-use plastic.

 Mary Peeff – NLC Business Director

 Mary is responsible for the management and administration of New Leaf Collaborative (NLC) grants, budgets, contracts, invoices, bookkeeping and financial and corporate compliance.

 Tina inspires, informs, and enables responsible environmental decision-making and sustainable practices by providing leadership opportunities in education for high school and elementary students to become agents of sustainable change.
 She also works to further connect interested Empowering Educators participants to resources that renew a love of teaching, provides opportunities for reflection upon personal strengths, and ultimately re-envisions transformative learning environments for students.

 Based on her work inspiring young people to become good stewards of the environment, Tina was named “2022 Contra Costa Woman of the Year”.